jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 network intrusions and prevented over
 $2\.3 billion in cyber financial losses last fiscal year.

-Identity theft and fraud continues to be a core activity of transnational cyber criminalsit provides a means to convert stolen personally identifiable information into profit.
+Identity theft and fraud continues to be a core activity of transnational cyber criminals—it provides a means to convert stolen personally identifiable information into profit.
 The COVID\-19 pandemic created new opportunities for this sort of fraud, as

+criminals defrauded relief programs.
+In response, the U.S. Secret Service named a National Pandemic Fraud
+Recovery Coordinator to focus on partnering with financial institutions to prevent and recover fraudulent payments.
+These efforts resulted in the U.S. Secret Service recovering more than $1\.2 billion, the return of more than $2\.3 billion of fraudulently obtained funds, and over 100 arrests.

+As the world becomes more digitized, in addition to being connected to each other through technology, we are connected to a wide array of devices, such as the internet of things (IoT).
+Other emerging technologies that may soon be the targets of cybercriminals include quantum cryptography, 5G wireless technology and Artificial
+Intelligence (AI).
+These technologies have the potential to improve lives and open new lines of communication.
+Conversely, cybercriminals will seek ways to use these technologies for malicious gains.
+The U.S. Secret
-The U.S. Secret Service, while focused on thwarting criminal activity today, has already started to train and prepare for the cybercrimes of the future.
+Service, while focused on thwarting criminal activity today, has already started to train and prepare for the cybercrimes of the future.

+Preventing cybercrime requires a multi\-pronged strategy including increasing cybersecurity resilience and pursuing criminals and seizing illicit gains to deter and prevent future crimes.
+Both of these efforts are strengthened by the analysis of aggregated incident reports, and evidence\-based recommendations the DBIR provides.
+In 2022, the U.S.
+Secret Service looks forward to further strengthening our partnerships, to stay ahead of our changing use of technology, the efforts of criminals to exploit it, and ensure there is no safe place for cyber criminals to hide.

-2022 DBIRAppendix D
+2022 DBIR Appendix D

-102
+101

 Appendix E:
 Ransomware Pays

 In past reports, we have talked at length about the cost of ransomware and other breaches to victims.
 However, we have never examined what the economics look like for the threat actor.
 This alternate point of view might provide some useful insights.

-2022 DBIRAppendix E
-To that end, we have combined the value chain targeting and distribution data, phishing test success rate data, criminal forum data, and ransomware payment data to estimate what the business looks like from the criminals side.
+To that end, we have combined the value chain targeting and distribution data, phishing test success rate data, criminal forum data, and ransomware payment data to estimate what the business looks like from the criminal’s side.

-First, lets examine the cost of access.
+First, let’s examine the cost of access.
 Figure 121 illustrates the cost of hiring
-(criminal) professional services to do the actors dirty work.
+(criminal) professional services to do the actor’s dirty work.
 These (and larger criminal organizations with internal staff for access) are likely going for riskier, bigger\-payout attacks.

 The small\-time criminal is less of a techie and more of a manager.
 They are trying to minimize costs so will not